 APCOM has a primary focus on HIV because it is a key health issue for gay men and other men who have sex with men in the region.
 APCOM also address other related health issues for our communities such as sexual health, mental health and drug use.

 APCOM also focuses on improving relevant human and legal rights across the region as discrimination, stigma, criminalization and exclusion impact on the health outcomes of the communities we serve.

 ROLES AND RESPONSIBILITIES

-Working across APCOM’s Programmes Unit and Communications Unit, the Project Communications Officer will provide assistance during the planning and implementation phase of projects by tracking and updating the work plans, milestones, timely reporting, adhering compliance towards organisational policies and donor requirements, overall contributing towards strong programme management systems and documentation within the unit.
+Working across APCOM’s Programmes Unit and Operations Unit, the Communications Officer will provide assistance during the planning and implementation phase of projects by tracking and updating the work plans, milestones, timely reporting, adhering compliance towards organisational policies and donor requirements, overall contributing towards strong programme management systems and documentation within the unit.
 The position will also work directly with APCOM’s country partners in Indonesia, Myanmar, Nepal and Philippines.